 How might PTSD affect sleep?

 There are many sleep problems that may be associated with PTSD.
-For more information on the disorders mentioned below see the relevant pages on our website.
+For more information on the disorders metioned below see the relevant fact sheets on our website.

 - The extreme anxiety of PTSD (caused by trauma or catastrophe) can seriously disrupt sleep.
 In some cases this starts a few months after the event.
-You might suffer from horror or strong fear and feel helpless.
+You might suffer from strong fear, horror and/or feel helpless.
 See Anxiety and Sleep.

 - People with PTSD have higher rates of depression and this is often associated with poor sleep.
 See Depression and Sleep.

-- Side effects of medications used to treat symptoms of PTSD, such as those used to treat depression and anxiety, may cause sleep problems.
+- Side effects of some antidepressant medications used to treat symptoms of PTSD, may cause sleep problems, especially at the start of a course of treatment.
 Talk to your doctor about this.

-- Nightmares.
-These may be ‘nocturnal flashbacks’ of the event that caused the PTSD.
-The nightmares may be linked to the PTSD in a symbolic sense, or they can be frightening and not make any sense.
+- Nightmares in PTSD can take various forms.
+They may be frightening ‘nocturnal flashbacks’ of the event that caused the PTSD.
+The nightmares may be linked to the PTSD in a symbolic sense, or they can not make any sense.

 - You may experience other problems with how you sleep such as sleep terrors, sleep walking, sleep talking, upsetting dreams and night sweats or REM Sleep Behaviour Disorder, where dreams are acted out.

 - Insomnia.
 People with PTSD may have difficulty with getting to sleep or staying asleep.
 They may wake up frequently during the night and be unable to get back to sleep.

 - Issues linked to the body clock, such as Delayed Sleep Phase Syndrome may occur in a person with PTSD.
 If you can’t get to sleep until very late at night, and then need to sleep in, you may be experiencing this problem.